What Causes Aging and Can It Be Slowed?

 What causes our bodies to age, and is it possible to slow down the hands of time?
 We’ll talk about what makes us age and give you some solutions for aging on your own terms, including one particularly promising option called pentadecanoic acid (aka C15:0).

 What Causes Us To Age?

 Over time, every cell in your body begins to break down.
-This breaking down is part of a natural cycle of aging, but sometimes, it happens much more quickly than we’d like.
-Aging cells become fragile and susceptible to malfunction and disease.
+This breaking down is part of a natural cycle of biological aging (as compared to chronological aging), but sometimes, it happens much more quickly than we’d like.
+Aging cells become fragile and susceptible to malfunction and age-related disease.